sangeet01/matp/README.md

 ## Acknowledgments
    I, Sangeet Sharma devised the algorithm and oversaw the project, ensuring scientific rigor.
 Grok, created by xAI, served as a tool to accelerate coding and perform in silico testing       across 1300+ compounds, under my guidance.

+##  Contributions
+  Contributions to ganga3D are welcome!
+Please fork the repository, make your changes, and submit a pull request.
+For questions or to discuss potential contributions, contact Sangeet          Sharma on LinkedIn.

+## PS
+   Sangeet’s the name, a daft undergrad splashing through chemistry and code like a toddler—my titrations are a mess, and I’ve used my mouth to pipette.